-- ▶ An influential plot can be used to analyze data points - How to deal with influential points? - It indicates data points that are particularly worth checking for validity - It indicates regions of the design space where it would be good to be able to obtain more data points
+- An influence plot can be used to analyze data points - How to deal with influential points? - It indicates data points that are particularly worth checking for validity - It indicates regions of the design space where it would be good to be able to obtain more data points

-- Collinearity refers to the situation in which two or more predictor variables are closely related to one another - ▶ The concept of collinearity is illustrated below using the Credit data set - In the left-hand panel, the limit and age appear to have no obvious relationship - In contrast, in the right-hand panel, the predictors limit and rating are very highly correlated with each other, and we say that they are collinear
+- Collinearity refers to the situation in which two or more predictor variables are closely related to one another - The concept of collinearity is illustrated below using the Credit data set - In the left-hand panel, the limit and age appear to have no obvious relationship - In contrast, in the right-hand panel, the predictor limit and rating are very highly correlated with each other, and we say that they are collinear

-- ▶ Figure below illustrates some of the difficulties that can result from collinearity - The left-hand panel is a contour plot of the RSS associated with different possible coefficient estimates for the regression of balance on limit and age - Each ellipse represents a set of coefficients that correspond to the same RSS, with ellipses nearest to the center taking on the lowest values of RSS - The black dots and associated dashed lines represent the coefficient estimates that result in the smallest possible RSS-in other words, these are the least squares estimates
+- Figure below illustrates some of the difficulties that can result from collinearity - The left-hand panel is a contour plot of the RSS associated with different possible coefficient estimates for the regression of balance on limit and age - Each ellipse represents a set of coefficients that correspond to the same RSS, with ellipses nearest to the center taking on the lowest values of RSS - The black dots and associated dashed lines represent the coefficient estimates that result in the smallest possible RSS-in other words, these are the least squares estimates

-- The right-hand panel displays contour plots of the RSS associated with possible coefficient estimates for the regression of balance onto limit and rating - The contours run along a narrow valley; there is a broad range of values for the coefficient estimates that result in equal values for RSS - Hence a small change in the data could cause the pair of coefficient values that yield the smallest RSS-that is, the least squares estimates-to move anywhere along this valley - This results in a great deal of uncertainty in the coefficient estimates and thus reduce the power of the hypothesis test - Table 3.11 compares the coefficient estimates obtained from two separate multiple regression models - \triangleright In the first regression, both age and limit are highly significant with very small p-values - In the second, the collinearity between limit and rating has caused the standard error for the limit coefficient estimate to increase by a factor of 12 and the p-value to increase to 0.701
+- The contours run along a narrow valley; there is a broad range of values for the coefficient estimates that result in equal values for RSS - Hence a small change in the data could cause the pair of coefficient values that yield the smallest RSS-that is, the least squares estimates-to move anywhere along this valley - This results in a great deal of uncertainty in the coefficient estimates and thus reduce the power of the hypothesis test - The table below compares the coefficient estimates obtained from two separate multiple regression models - ▶ In the first regression, both age and limit are highly significant with very small p-values - In the second, the collinearity between limit and rating has caused the standard error for the limit coefficient estimate to increase by a factor of 12 and the p-value to increase to 0.701

-- In other words, the importance of the limit variable has been masked due to the presence of collinearity - A simple way is to use a correlation matrix to detect collinearity.
+In other words, the importance of the limit variable has been masked due to the presence of collinearity

+• A simple way is to use a correlation matrix to detect collinearity.
 Unfortunately, it is possible for collinearity to exist between three or more variables even if no pair of variables has a particularly high correlation

-Coefficient Std. error t-statistic p-value
+Coefficient Std. error t -statistic p-value

-Model 1 Intercept -173.411 43.828 -3.957 < 0.0001
+Intercept -173.411 43.828 -3.957 < 0.0001

-age -2.292 0.672 -3.407 0.0007
+Model 1 age -2.292 0.672 -3.407 0.0007

 limit 0.173 0.005 34.496 < 0.0001

-Model 2 Intercept -377.537 45.254 -8.343 < 0.0001
+Intercept -377.537 45.254 -8.343 < 0.0001

-rating 2.202 0.952 2.312 0.0213
+Model 2 rating 2.202 0.952 2.312 0.0213

 limit 0.025 0.064 0.384 0.7012

-A better way to assess multicollinearity is to compute the variance inflation factor (VIF) using the formula where $R{X_i|X{-i}}^2$ is the R^2 from a regression of X_j onto all of the other predictors
+A better way to assess multicollinearity is to compute the variance inflation factor (VIF) using the formula where $R{X_j|X{-j}}^2$ is the R^2 from a regression of X_j onto all of the other predictors

-$$VIF(\hat{\beta}j) = \frac{1}{1 - R{X_j|X{-j}}^2}$$
+$$TIF(\hat{\beta}j) = \frac{1}{1 - R{X_j|X{-j}}^2}$$

 - In the Credit data, a regression of balance on age, rating, and limit indicates that the predictors have VIF values of 1.01, 160.67, and 160.59 - As a rule of thumb, a VIF value that exceeds 5 or 10 indicates a problem - When faced with the problem of collinearity - 1.
-The first is to drop one of the problematic variables from the regression since it is redundant - 2.
+Drop one of the problematic variables from the regression since it is redundant - 2.
 The second solution is to combine the collinear variables together into a single predictor